DeepLcom/sql-mock/docsource/usage/default_values.md

 ## Utilizing Default Values in MockTable Fields

 Defining default values at the field level in your mock tables is straightforward.
-The default argument in the field definition allows you to set default values, which are particularly useful for ensuring that joins and other query functionalities operate correctly.
+The default argument in the field definition allows you to set default values consistency across all test scenarios in one step.
+They are particularly useful for ensuring that joins and other query functionalities operate correctly.

 Here's an example: